andreanisme/CSS-isme/README.md

 ### How it works

 CSS-isme works by combining box-sizing:border-box and padding to space elements, and percentages to define column widths.
-As box-sizing:border-box considers padding as part of the box model, and not additional to it, we can use easy mathematics to generate our grid columns.
+As box-sizing:border-box considers padding as part of the box model, and not additional to it, I can use easy mathematics to generate our grid columns.

 In short CSS-isme can do two things.
 + Provide percentage with columns with no gutters, based on the amount of columns.
 You can then use internal padding to space elements apart.